Sarah Stewart (cancer researcher): Early life

-Sarah Elizabeth Stewart was born on August 16, 1905, in Tecalitlán, Jalisco, Mexico, to a Native Mexican mother and an American mining engineer father.
+Sarah Elizabeth Stewart was born on August 16, 1905, in Tecalitlán, Jalisco, Mexico, to a Mexican-born mother and an American mining engineer father.
 Due to the Mexican Revolution, she and her family were asked to leave the country in 1911, forcing them to migrate to the United States.
 Stewart would continue to speak Spanish fluently throughout her lifetime.
 Stewart and her family lived in Cottage Grove, Oregon, where she completed her lower education.

 Education

-In 1927, she graduated with a Bachelors of Science and a degree in economics from New Mexico State University.
+In 1927, she graduated with two Bachelors in general science and home economics from New Mexico State University.
 She went on to earn a master's degree from the University of Massachusetts Amherst in 1930 and a Ph.D in microbiology from the University of Chicago in 1939.
 Stewart worked as a professor of bacteriology at Georgetown University School of Medicine, which allowed her to take medical courses for free until women were allowed to formally enroll in the medical school in 1947.
 In 1949 at the age of 43, she became the first woman to be awarded an MD Degree from Georgetown University School of Medicine.